New Courses starting January 2024-2025

 Gatha Study Class with Aadya Murshida

 In this class, we will study and contemplate the Esoteric writings of Murshid Hazrat Inayat Khan.
-The class will meet online once a month starting January 2023 at 6 pm PST and goes through June 2023.
-Meeting dates for the year will be given to mureeds who register.
-July, and August no classes will be given.
+The class will meet online once a month starting Sept.
+14 at 6 pm PST and goes through May 10, 2025.
+The classes meet online on the following dates: Sept 14, Oct.
+12, Nov.
+9, Dec.
+14, Jan.
+11, Feb.
+8, Mar.
+8, Apr.
+12, May 10, 2025.
+All mureeds need to register ahead for this class.
+June, July, and August no classes will be given.
 This class is for initiated Mureeds of the Sufi Message only.
 The class has no fee but all donations are welcomed as they support the work of the Message and the Sufi Universal Fraternal Institute.

+FOLLOWING ARE COMMENTS BY STUDENTS OF THE MYSTICISM AND WORLD RELIGIONS CLASS.
 Reverend Adeeba Mary Meyer, Ph.D., LMFT, wrote a reflection on one of the contemplative exercises given in our Mysticism and World Religions Course online:

 What in me lives?
 What in me dies?
 My body will turn back to ash, my thoughts will scatter, my emotions will settle back to earth, my words will only echo so long, my work will return to rest, my breath will be stilled, my soul does not belong to me, my spirit is the breath of God.